viamrobotics/docs/docs/services/vision/segmentation.md

 To configure an `obstacles_depth` segmenter, first decide if you want to use the segmenter with or without intrinsic parameters.

-This is determined by the value of the configuration attribute `with_geometries`:
+This is determined by the value of the configuration attribute `return_pcds`:

 - `true`: this segmenter will return point clouds within the `GeometryInFrame` object it captures.
 - `false`: this segmenter will return a single point within the `GeometryInFrame` object it captures.